ImpowerGames/impower/concept-generator/README.md

   }
   ```

-Impower loads the `phrases.yaml` and `terms.json` files as remote configs in our Firebase app to populate our various concept generators.
+Impower loads the `phrases.txt` and `terms.json` files as remote configs in our Firebase app to populate our various concept generators.

 ---